OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/the-difference-between-mentoring-and-coaching.md

 Both coaching and mentorship can take the form of short- and long-term interventions.
 However, it’s common for coaching to take place in shorter bursts, with a specific set of goals and desired outcomes.

 Mentorship is often a longer-term engagement.
-While the Project Thrive programme is initially 12 weeks, mentors and mentees may decide to continue their relationship independently.
+While the Project Thrive programme was set at 12 weeks, mentors and mentees may decide to continue their relationship independently.

 Mentorship can span years, with mentees reaching out for guidance over the course of their careers.
-Project Thrive’s mentors can choose to meet with mentees after the formal programme has ended.
+Project Thrive’s mentors could choose to meet with mentees after the formal programme had ended.
 Generally, mentees reach out for career development questions, or even for general life advice.

 ### Structure and Scope